-A Level Textiles/Fashion Design
+A Level Textiles (Fashion) Design

-Assessment is a combination of practical portfolio work (this is mostly practical, but also includes detailed and coherent annotation of your work within your sketchbook and an essay) and a practical exam (in which you produce your final piece under exam conditions).
+A Level Textiles/Fashion Design assessment is a combination of practical portfolio work (this is mostly practical, but also includes detailed and coherent annotation of your work within your sketchbook and an essay) and a practical exam (in which you produce your final piece under exam conditions).

 - BA (Hons) Craft/Applied Art from Manchester Metropolitan University

-- Over 14 years’ experience lecturing Art & Design and Textiles
+- Over 15 years’ experience lecturing Art & Design and Textiles

 - Students have progressed to Goldsmiths, London and other prestigious universities